nodeshift/tutorial/helm/README.md

 ### 6. Deploy your Helm Chart

-First we need to build our docker images to deploy:
+First we need to build our docker images to deploy, from the root directory of the project run:

 ```sh
 $ docker build -f frontend/Dockerfile -t frontend:v1.0.0 frontend